aiR for Review prompt criteria validation

 aiR for Review leverages the prompt criteria across a three-phased workflow:

-- Develop—user write and iterate on the Prompt Criteria (review instructions) and test on a small document set until aiR’s recommendations align sufficiently with expected relevance and issue classifications.
+- Develop—user write and iterate on the prompt criteria and test on a small document set until aiR’s recommendations align sufficiently with expected relevance and issue classifications.

 The Validate and Apply phases involve several steps that cross between aiR for Review and Review Center: